Written by Grace Stetson

 Following graduation, graduates can pursue careers in general manager, operations manager, operations director and business manager roles.

 Each program has different components that appeal to a prospective student.
-While everyone’s needs differ, these basic factors should be evaluated for any MBA program you’re considering:
+While everyone’s needs differ, these basic factors should be evaluated for any MBA program under consideration:

-Of course, not every program is the same.
+Not every program is the same.
 Some may require higher tuition, longer timelines or even more courses — which can deter working professionals.
-By enrolling in accelerated programs — such as competency-based master’s degrees, students can potentially better balance their studies with their other responsibilities.
+By enrolling in accelerated programs to get an MBA — such as competency-based master’s degrees, students can potentially better balance their studies with their other responsibilities.

 For students interested in pursuing their online MBA, a great first step is comparing online program offerings that suit their needs.